...

 Complete Guide to Commissioning Construction: Process, Design

-Summary: Building commissioning enhances the efficiency of building systems from design through construction and throughout its lifespan.
-The goal is to optimize performance and ensure systems function as intended, with commissioning engineers and the green building council involved at every phase.
+Summary: Building commissioning is a critical process for optimizing the performance of building systems from the design phase, through construction, and throughout the entire lifecycle.
+The goal is to maximize efficiency and ensure systems operate as designed, with commissioning engineers overseeing every phase.
+The Green Building Council ensures compliance with sustainability standards.
 This process ensures systems are designed, installed, tested, and maintained according to project specifications.
-Growing demand for commissioning services covers both new and existing buildings, ensuring the performance of key systems like enclosures and building controls, crucial for project success in both construction and renovations.
+The growing demand for commissioning services applies to both new and existing buildings, ensuring key systems such as enclosures and building controls function optimally – crucial for project success in both construction and renovations.

 The Significance of Building Commissioning